Division of Rheumatology

 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran.
 We encourage applications from members of minorities underrepresented in academic rheumatology.

 The Division of Rheumatology participates in the ERAS® - Electronic Residency Application Service through the Association of American Medical Colleges.
-We are currently only accepting applications for fellowships beginning in 2008.
-Individuals interested in applying for a rheumatology fellowship beginning in July 2008 should use the ERAS® website to submit their application.
+We will begin to accept applications for the 2016-2017 Academic year on July 1st 2015.
+Applications are only accepted via the ERAS® website online application system.
 Information regarding the ERAS® program and application process can be accessed by clicking on the following link:

-Most successful applicants choose to come for an interview once the application is completed in order to meet the faculty, talk with fellows currently in training, discuss possible areas of investigative work, and become familiar with the many environmental and cultural strengths of the Seattle area.
-We are only able to offer a limited number of interviews for fellowship candidates per year and will notify candidates if we are able to offer them an interview.
+After reviewing applicatiosn the Division will invite top candidates to interview in Seattle.
+During interviews candidates will meet the faculty, talk with fellows currently in training, discuss possible areas of investigative work, and become familiar with the many environmental and cultural strengths of the Seattle area.
+Interview dates are forthcoming and will be posted once available.